How Should I Care for My Gages?

 - The temperature of the gage and the part should be the same to avoid any effects of thermal expansion on the material.
 The best temperature for the part and the gage to be inspected at is 68° degrees Fahrenheit.

 - Gages should be periodically calibrated to insure accuracy.
 Gages and "Go" gages in particular, will wear with normal use and require recalibration.
-Frequency of calibration is dependant on such factors as how often the gage is used, part abrasiveness, tolerance, and applicable quality procedures.
+Frequency of calibration is dependent on such factors as how often the gage is used, part abrasiveness, tolerance, and applicable quality procedures.
 All gages should be monitored and maintained accordingly to insure accuracy.

 Got Any Other Tips for Me?